AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-best-practices.md

 * **Eliminate unnecessary default properties:** Simplify the metadata form by eliminating default out-of-the-box properties irrelevant to your use case.
 Remove rarely used default properties for a cleaner interface and experience.

-* **Periodically review and update metadata:** Regularly update metadata and adapt to changing needs and technologies to ensure users provide valuable information over time.
+* **Periodically review and update metadata:** Regularly update metadata and adapt to changing needs and technologies to ensure that users provide valuable information over time.

 ### Analyze content journey